 The liter is a unit of capacity or volume.
 In 1964, the 12th GCPM redefined the liter as being one cubic decimeter.
 By its previous definition - the volume occupied, under standard conditions, by a quantity of pure water having a mass of one kilogram - the liter was larger than the cubic decimeter by 28 parts per 1 000 000.

-The modern metric system (SI) includes two classes of units:

-- (a) base units for length, mass, time, temperature, electric current, luminous intensity, and amount of substance; and - (b) derived units for all other quantities (e.g., work, force, power) expressed in terms of the seven base units.
+The International System of Units (SI) includes two classes of units: (a) base units for length, mass, time, temperature, electric current, luminous intensity, and amount of substance; and (b) derived units for all other quantities (e.g., area, volume, force, pressure, power, Celsius temperature) expressed in terms of the seven base units.
+For details, see the current edition of NIST Special Publication 330 and NIST Special Publication 811.